Global Competency Framework

 Thurman Williams, College of Engineering

-HCS acquired through a request for proposal a global competency framework through Korn Ferry® to integrate into the full employee life cycle at Kansas State University.
+Through a request for proposal, HCS acquired a global competency framework through Korn Ferry® to integrate into the full employee life cycle at Kansas State University.
 A competency framework will establish common language among employees to identify and utilize skills and behaviors required for success.
+A common language will allow faculty and staff to have a shared understanding of what is needed for success and how each position, while different in their day-to-day tasks, has commonalities that tie them together.

-We sought champions to partner with us on this effort and employees participated in a competency certification workshop.
-This workshop provided a hands-on experience for participants to assist in the successful implementation of competency modeling which establishes a methodology to align individual performance with strategy, goals, and objectives at K-State.
+We sought champions to partner with us on this effort and invited nearly 20 faculty and staff to participate in a competency certification workshop.
+This workshop provided a hands-on experience for participants that will enable them to assist in the successful implementation of competency modeling across campus.
+Competency modeling is the first step in aligning individual performance with strategy, goals, and objectives at K-State.
 The competency framework will serve as the common language we use throughout the entire employment life cycle from hire to retire.

 Frequently Asked Questions

 A competency framework will establish common language among employees to identify and utilize skills and behaviors required for success.
-This will assist HCS in achieving key outcomes for K-State 2025's career architecture strategy including identifying competencies, implementing career ladders, performance management, and career development.
+This will assist the university in achieving key outcomes for K-State 2025's Theme V: Faculty and Staff strategy including identifying competencies, implementing career ladders, performance management, and career development.

-Organizations that use competency models to guide their selection and development efforts enjoy several key benefits:
+Universities that use competency models to guide their selection and employee development efforts benefit by having:

-• Improved ability to identify and develop high potentials.
+• Improved ability to identify and develop high potential employees.

 Yes.
-Search committees can interview candidates using competency-based interview questions.
-For instance, "Describe a time when you needed to build a relationship with someone very different from you."
+Search committees can interview candidates using competency-based interview questions based on what is most needed for success in that position.
+For instance, if working well with a wide range of people is key to the role, an interviewer might ask the candidate to "Describe a time when you needed to build a relationship with someone very different from you."